kausalflow/colorteller/content/colors/bobcat-yellow.md

 summary: "This is an experiment"
 colors:
   - name: "" # optional
-    hex: "#8de4d3" # hex code of the color
+    hex: "#8de4d3" # hex code of the color, this is required
   - hex: "#344b46"
   - hex: "#74ee65"
   - hex: "#238910"